Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/Daily_progression.md

 Today i didnt do much work.
 I did a lab on Boson Courseware.
 It was not a difficult one.
 The only unusual thing i did was to configure the clock on a Serial interfaces.
 And i also routed networks with eigrp (was not so different then our almighty ospf) pretty straightforward.
 Tomorrow i plan to start reading on the Volume 2 of the book.

+## 1/6/2025

+I am lazy this week.
+I did some readinf im on page 129 now

+## 1/7/2025

+Laziness ...
+Page 205

+## 1/8/2025

+I will do some reading today , i will also try to do a Boson CourseWare Lab later. we will see if i make it through.
+It's almost 5 Pm an i didnt do anythong yet for today.
+I did the lab from BosonCourse Ware but did not really read anything aboutpages 220.Yes i know ... i' ll try to get my speed back in the week end.